CyVerse-learning-materials/ag2pi-intro-to-computation-workshop/_build_html/_sources/step4.rst.txt

 *Downloading with WebDav*
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-CyVerse Data Store also uses WebDav, an https based protocol for read-only data downloads from the Data Store.
+CyVerse Data Store also uses `WebDav <https://cyverse.atlassian.net/wiki/spaces/DS/pages/241869825/Using+WebDAV>`_, an https based protocol for read-only data downloads from the Data Store.

 We can use ``wget`` or ``curl`` commands in the terminal to download files this way.